 Have you ever been struggling with digestive issues, and then gone on holiday and your problems have resolved?
-That is the power that stress can have on the body!
+That is the power that stress can have on the body.

-We always hear that long term stress isn’t great for the body, but how exactly does this impact our digestive health?
+We hear that long term stress isn’t great for the body, but how exactly does this impact our digestive health?

-Firstly, what happens in the body when we are stressed?
+What happens in the body when we are stressed?